LeonardoSMSoares/Python-and-Statistics-for-Financial-Analysis/README.md

 Python and Statistics for Financial Analysis by The Hong Kong University of Science and Technology

+Course:

+01 - Package for Data Analysis
+02 - Importing Data
+03 - Basic of DataFrame
+04 - Generation of Variables
+05 - Trading Strategy

 Using python:

 - Import, pre-process, save and visualize financial data into pandas Dataframe